MonkeyBars3k/ReaScripts/README.md

 ### Notes
 - Requires **SWS Plugin Extension**, of course!
 - Don't **Clean current project directory** after gluing, or you'll lose your original items!
-- When you **
+- When you **Edit**, a new empty item "grc" is visible under the original items.
+This item has the data to recall which group these items came from – don't delete it unless you want to glue the items and make a new, unpooled group that doesnt update other instances!
--Reversible**, a new empty item "grc" is inserted under the original items.
-This item has the data to recall which group these items came from – don't delete it unless you want to glue the items and make a new, unpooled group that doesnt update other instances.
+-
 - Uses item notes/names to keep track of which container item items belong in. **Never delete "gr:1" or "grc:1" from items' names**, as the code depends on that label to find it!
 You can add text to notes/names AFTER – e.g. "gr:1 - My extra text"
 - To create **MIDI container items**, the script uses "Apply track FX as new take" on each item to get a (silent) wav audio take.
 When you Edit, the wav take is removed and just the original MIDI take is restored to active.
 Currently only MIDI on virtual instrument tracks is supported.
 - When using copies of Glue-Reversible container items, you can't make a copy of itself inside itself, as that would cause an **infinite recursion**.